Eyap53/PlayThemAll/ReadMe.md

 This project is actually suspended.
-Play against the chess ia is possible and working, but it produced some bugs for player against player.
+Play against the chess AI is possible and working, but it produced some bugs for player against player.
 Please read below for more info about the project.

 # PlayThemAll